DiffSSC: Semantic LiDAR Scan Completion using Denoising Diffusion Probabilistic Models: Experiments

-Based on the experimental setting described above, we present the results in Tab.~\ref{tab:quantitative}.
-Our results include the direct predictions from DiffSSC and the outcomes after refinement.
-We do the ablation study without the diffusion model, which means directly refining the output of Cylinder3D.
-We also report the results of baselines as a comparison.
+Based on the experimental settings described above, we compare the performance of existing SSC methods with our approach in Tab.~\ref{tab:quantitative}.
+Although voxel-based evaluation introduces quantization errors, the output of our diffusion model surpasses all baselines, demonstrating the effectiveness of our method.

-Qualitative results are presented in Fig.\ref{fig:visualization}.
-To emphasize the advantages of our approach, which operates directly on point clouds, we visualize samples from both the SemanticKITTI and SSCBench-KITTI360 datasets in point cloud form.
-For voxel-based methods, the point cloud is generated by sampling the center point of each occupied voxel.
-As shown in Fig.\ref{fig:visualization}, our DiffSSC model predicts more accurate semantic segmentation of the background and provides a more precise representation of the foreground shapes.
-Furthermore, the voxel-based baselines, which estimate the scene using two halves of a LiDAR sweep, exhibit discontinuous predictions at the boundary between the front and rear segments.
+Qualitative results are presented in Fig.~\ref{fig:visualization}.
+To highlight the advantages of our approach, which operates directly on point clouds, we visualize samples from both the SemanticKITTI and SSCBench-KITTI360 datasets in point cloud form.
+For voxel-based methods, point clouds are generated by sampling the center point of each occupied voxel.
+As shown in Fig.~\ref{fig:visualization}, our DiffSSC model predicts more accurate semantic segmentation of the background and offers a more precise representation of foreground shapes.
+Moreover, voxel-based baselines, which estimate the scene using two halves of a LiDAR sweep, exhibit discontinuities at the boundary between the front and rear parts.
+This further underscores the importance of learning from panoramic LiDAR data.